One Course Summer Institute Course Descriptions

 Professor Pionek

-Laboratory Instructor and Lecturer in Chemistry, Andrea Pionek
+Laboratory Instructor and Lecturer in Chemistry, Andrea Dunn

 Do you know that everything is a chemical?
 Do you know the difference between baking soda and washing soda?
 Do you know the difference between cream of tartar and tartaric acid?
 Why are certain cabbages purple not green?
 Why does bread rise?
 And what makes it smell so good?!